-Our strength stems from many dedicated volunteers that support TREA working groups and allow TREA to engage with the public on a larger scale.
-Giving back to the community allows volunteers to receive training specific to their interests and provides opportunity to develop or enhance skills.
-TREA has had a strong influence on civic issues of creating and enhancing ‘green’ policy for the City of London.
-TREA frequently takes on co-op placements to support their career development and training in the environmental field.
+Our strength stems from many dedicated volunteers that support TREA individually or through working groups to allow TREA to engage with the public on a larger scale for change.
+TREA also frequently takes on co-op student placements to support their career development and training in an environmental field.
+TREA has had a strong influence on civic issues of enhancing ‘green’ public policy in London.
 This has helped keep TREA viable and engaged in community issues.

 TREA frequently has acted as a catalyst to start collaborative strategies and measurable projects that serve a need in diverse communities and/or have a role in multi-sectorial initiatives.

 TREA has initiated or contributed to meaningful and responsive policies, programs, services, and events over time that help citizens make good decisions to help the environment and everyday practices.
 TREA provides opportunities where possible to add to the quality of life in our community.
 TREA believes success is dependent upon a process that encourages system-thinking, shared leadership, responsibility and accountability.

 Major accomplishments include the startup of London’s community curbside recycling bin program (80’s), residential composting training/outreach as well as education on pesticides, plastics, PCBs, spearheading yearly TREA’s Bike Week (90’s) the City of London’s first walking and biking map and championing of a municipal energy plan toward a baseline tied to global targets and future planning.
 This was followed by a community air quality agenda and then the One-Tonne Challenge (early 2000’s) involving individual actions by 55,000 residents in a number of take action projects from TREA and numerous partnerships.